yk4r2/yk4r2/README.md

 Applied Mathematics student at [Moscow University of Physics and technology](https://mipt.ru/english/).

-CV Researcher with passion for ML and Analytics along with social dancing.
+CV Researcher with passion for ML and Analytics along with social dancing 🕺.
 Fascinated by everything that's DS related.
 Proudly from Moscow, Russia 🇷🇺.

 ### BIO